Shippable/docs/sources/deploy/deploy-amazon-ecs-cloud-native-cli.md

 **Steps**

-1. Create an account integration using your SCM.
-Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).
+1. Create an integration for your source control provider.
+Instructions to create an integration can be found [here](/platform/tutorial/integration/subscription-integrations/).

 Set the friendly name of the integration as `app_scm`.
 If you change the name, please change it also in the yml below .